Scydmaeninae

 Many scydmaenine species have a narrowing between head and thorax and thorax and abdomen, resulting in a passing resemblance to ants that inspires their common name.
-The largest measure just 3 millimeters long, while some very small species only reach half a millimeter in length.
+They are typically small beetles, with some very small species only half a millimeter in length.
 Scydmaenids typically live in leaf litter and rotting logs in forests, preferring moist habitats.
 A number of types are known to feed on oribatid mites, using "hole scraping" and "cutting" techniques to get through the mite's hard shells.

 In addition to the two living subfamilies, the prehistoric subfamily Hapsomelinae, known only from fossils, has been placed here.